evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Performance

 The Toyota bZ4X AWD has a maximum power of 160KW (218hp).
 The total torque is 337nm.
 The 0-100km/h sprint (0-62mph) takes 6,9 seconds.
-The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 160 km/h.

 ## Battery, range, and charging